 The materials transition is underway

 How do emerging trends around sustainability, recycling and circularity affect materials markets?
-Bookmark this page to get the latest news and views from our global experts.
+Get the latest industry news and insights from our global experts

 What is the materials transition?

-Just as the energy transition is reshaping the way we power the world, the material transition is changing the way we produce and use materials.
+Just as the energy transition is reshaping the way we power the world with more renewable resources, the materials transition is changing the way we produce and use materials.
 We define it as the process through which we account for, and seek to minimise, the costs of extracting and disposing of the raw materials consumed in the global economy.

-The energy transition shows that change of this scale is possible – but materials sectors have some catching up to do.
-Read Welcome to the materials transition to find out more.
+The energy transition shows that change of this scale is possible – but materials sectors have some catching up to do to achieve a plastics circular economy.
+There are many current and future challenges facing the global chemicals industry, and along with many opportunities and we are ready to help you successfully navigate them.

 Increase in the total mass of materials extracted 1970-2017